yuchenlin/rebiber/README.md

 ## Usage
-To normalize your bibtex file with the official converence information.
+Normalize your bibtex file with the official converence information:

 ```bash
 rebiber -i /path/to/input.bib -o /path/to/output.bib